Home workouts during Circuit Breaker

 So for those who need a friendly push, stay motivated with discounts off sportswear and equipment when you use your DBS/POSB Cards.

 With savings available over a wide range of brands and sites, there’s something for everyone.
-Get all your sports essentials sorted affordably on go-to online shopping sites, with $5 off your purchases on Taobao and discounts of up to 26% off on ZALORA.
+Get all your sports essentials sorted affordably on go-to online shopping sites like Taobao and ZALORA.

 Image credit: DBS